Sneakysecdoggo/Wynis/README.md

 # Wynis
-Just a powershell scripts for auditing security with BEST Practices Windows env You just need to run the script, it will create a directory named : AUDIT_CONF_%DATE%
+Just a powershell scripts for auditing security with BEST Practices Windows env You just need to run the script, it will create a directory named : AUDIT_CONF_%MACHINENAME_%DATE%

 ![W1](../master/Exemples/W1-ScriptOverView.png)

 Actualy, the script are :

 -WynisWIN2016DC-CISv1.0 : Auditing DC 2016 with CIS

 -Wynis-AD-STIG : Auditing Domain Security with STIG and other security Best Practice (Work In Progress)